 How Do You Know If You’re Spiritually Enlightened?

 Look for these qualities in yourself.
-(But generally, if you’re questioning whether you’ve reach spiritual enlightenment, you’re probably not there yet.)
+(But generally, if you’re questioning whether you’ve reach spiritual enlightenment, you’re probably still working on it.)

 1. You don’t turn away from discomfort or fear.